ocnlogan/gettingandcleaningdata/readme.md

 7. The single dataframe is filtered by row to replace the "Activity" columns ID's with human friendly names (1 = walking, etc)

-8. The single dataframe is grouped by SubjectID and Activity, and then the mean of each column is calculated and displayed for that unique combination of SubjectID and Activity.
+8. The single dataframe is grouped by SubjectID and Activity, and then the mean of each column is calculated and displayed for that unique combination of SubjectID and Activity

 ###Example output: